taemincode/taemincode.github.io/_posts/2025-8-16-logistic-regression.md

 ```
 Output:<br>
 ![Gradient descent plot](/assets/images/posts/2025/logistic-regression/logistic_regression_from_scratch_plot.png)<br>
 There you go!
-We've just build logistic regression from scratch!
+We've just built logistic regression from scratch!

 ### 📚 Logistic vs. Other Models
-I hope that now you can confidently explain the differece between logistic and linear regression (logistic regression predicts probabilities and linear regression predicts continuous values).
-However, like linear regression, logistic regression is the simplest form of classification models, so it could struggle with non-linear boundaries.
+I hope that now you can confidently explain the difference: logistic regression predicts probabilities (classification), while linear regression predicts continuous values (regression).
+However, like linear regression, logistic regression is the simplest form of classification models, so it could struggle with non-linear boundaries (e.g., data that is not linearly separable).
 ![Logistic regression vs other](/assets/images/posts/2025/logistic-regression/logistic_vs_other.png)

 ### ✅ Summary
-In this block post, we've learned that logistic regression, predicts, probabilities, and classifies based on threshold.
-We've also learned that logistic regression uses sigmoid functions binary cross-entropy, and gradient descent to learn.
+In this blog post, we've learned that logistic regression predicts probabilities and classifies based on a threshold.
+We've also learned that logistic regression uses the sigmoid function, binary cross-entropy, and gradient descent to learn.
 By learning this model, I believe that you now have a solid foundation for classification problems!
 See you in the next blog post 😊